-4.3.4 Authority Information Access
+4.3.4.
+Authority Information Access

-The authorityInformationAccess extension, as defined in [PKIXPROF], MAY be used to assist the AC verifier in checking the revocation status of the AC.
-Support for the id-ad-calssuers accessMethod is NOT REQUIRED by this profile since AC chains are not expected.
+The authorityInfoAccess extension, as defined in [PKIXPROF], MAY be used to assist the AC verifier in checking the revocation status of the AC.
+Support for the id-ad-calssuers accessMethod is OPTIONAL by this profile since AC chains are not expected.

-The following accessMethod is used to indicate that revocation status checking is provided for this AC, using the OCSP protocol defined in [OCSP]:
+The following accessMethod is used to indicate that revocation status checking is provided for this AC, using the Online Certificate Status Protocol (OCSP) defined in [OCSP]: